-The Company concluded all field pre-construction activities for the Production Plant.
+The Company concluded all field Pre-Construction activities for the Production Plant.
 The Company engaged the services of APL to perform detailed geotechnical investigations on the proposed plant and waste pile storage sites, including core samples and several test pits for geotechnical sampling and testing.
 Completed field work included the following:

-- Geotechnical structural assessment for the civil engineering and foundations for the initial Production Plant area as well as waste pile geotechnical investigations; and - Priority results have been released; the bulk of the laboratory test work is in progress.
-Analysis of results and geotechnical modelling of Production Plant foundations will follow.
+- Geotechnical structural assessment for the civil engineering and foundations for the initial Production Plant area as well as waste pile geotechnical investigations; - Priority results have been released; and - Analysis of results and geotechnical modelling of Production Plant foundation are in progress.